Bifabig/awesome-books-es6/README.md

 <!-- > Describe your project in 1 or 2 sentences. -->

-**Awesome Books** is a simple website that takes the title and author values and creates a list of books using JavaScript DOM and events and classes.
+**Awesome Books** is a simple website that takes the title and author values and creates a list of books using JavaScript DOM and ES6 syntax.

 ## 🛠 Built With <a name="built-with"></a>